 If competition doesn’t work or you only have one dog, you can try using the sandwich method.
 Using this method, you give your dog a few treats where some are plain and one, or some, have medication.
 Start by giving them some plain treats with no medication in them, followed by the treat or treats with the medication, and then ending with another plain treat or two.

-Using this method can help distract them from what it’s some of the treats as they are too excited about receiving treats to care.
+Using this method can help distract them from what is in some of the treats as they are too excited about receiving the treats to care.
 It can also keep them from noticing that one or two of the treats are different because they are hidden among plain treats.